Stoke Rochford: History

 Stoke Rochford church was originally dedicated to St Mary.
 The village was originally called South Stoke until the expansion of the park in 1843, when North Stoke was removed.
 The village was laid out in 1843 to complement the architectural scheme of the new hall, built for Christopher Turnor by William Burn.

 The dedication of North Stoke church to St Andrew was transferred, so that the church in Stoke Rochford has a double dedication.
 North and South Stoke belonged to the historical wapentake of Winnibriggs and Threo.

 Hall

 Stoke Rochford Hall, designed by William Burn and built in 1845, was gutted by fire on 25 January 2005.
-It is now the NUT's national training centre, as well as a hotel and a venue for conferences and wedding receptions.
+It was formally the NUT's national training centre, as well as a hotel and a venue for conferences and wedding receptions which continues to this day.

 On 28 April 1945 a Canadian (RCAF) Avro Lancaster crashed in the grounds of the hall.

 In December 2009 the hall was named the Les Routiers Best Country Retreat in the UK.